lookeypl/obs-shaders/README.md

 OBS Shaders
 ===========

-A collection of my shaders used with [obs-shaderfilter-plus plugin](https://github.com/Limeth/obs-shaderfilter-plus).
+A collection of my shaders used with [obs-shaderfilter plugin](https://github.com/exeldro/obs-shaderfilter/).

 How to use
 ----------

-1. Install obs-shaderfilter-plus plugin.
+1. Install obs-shaderfilter plugin.
-1. Add a "ShaderFilter Plus" effect/video filter to one of your sources.
+1. Add a "User-defined shader" filter to one of your sources or as a transition.
 1. Tick the mark next to "Load shader code from file" and point at one of the files.
 Set parameters if applicable.

 What shaders do